 28. Ear Infections

 Ear infections are shared among all dogs.
 The same problem is with miniatures.
 Nasty smells from the ear and black wax are proof of ear infection in your pup’s ear.
 They also scratch their ears and shake their heads painfully.

-This situation happens due to some environmental issues like pollen, mold, and chemicals or food allergy.
+This situation happens due to some environmental issues like pollen, mold, chemicals, or food allergy.
 It is time to go to the vet when you notice ear infection symptoms in your pet because untreated infections can lead to fatal diseases.

 Your pet’s vet will suggest ear cleaner and medicines.
 Moreover, use the ear cleaner every week to prevent upcoming misery.
-These liquids are antibacterial and antifungal that help prevents fungus in the ear.
+These liquids are antibacterial and antifungal and help prevents fungus in the ear.

 Vaccinations are as essential for miniatures as for human beings.
 Vaccinations prevent them from viral diseases like parvovirus, coronavirus, hepatitis, and parainfluenza.

 At the age of 5 months, your puppy needs a parvovirus vaccination.
 A combination of vaccines (excluding leptospirosis) should be injected into him for 6 to 9 months (including the coronavirus vaccine).
 In the 12th week, Rabies is suggested by the vets.
 And again, a combination of vaccines during 12 to 16 months.

 Besides this, you should visit your pup’s vet after some time and have proper treatment.
 Your puppy gets completely vaccinated for up to 16 months.

 Though Mini Goldendoodles are healthy dogs but still face some health issues.
 Each of these issues affects them differently.